Targeting Plastic PollutionPromoting change in the Early Years

 Tops Day Nurseries gained global attention for its decision in November 2017 to ban the use of glitter in all 27 nurseries across the south, having become aware that it contributes to the build-up of microplastics in oceans, harming marine life and the future of the environment.

-Announcing the move in a blog post on its website, the nursery group said it had stopped using glitter for crafting activities because it didn’t want it to find its way into the sea and be ingested by wildlife – below is our BBC Breakfast interview:
+Announcing the move in a blog post on its website, the nursery group said it had stopped using glitter for crafting activities because it didn’t want it to find its way into the sea and be ingested by wildlife – click below for the BBC Breakfast interview with Tops’ Harriet Pacey:

 Despite awareness of the impacts however, a follow-up poll of over 1,000 nursery owners, managers and workers by daynurseries.co.uk (January-March 2017) found that only 22% nurseries in the UK were also in favour of banning glitter, one stating ” …there are environmental issues around glitter, but we won’t be banning it … it can become a bit nanny state.”